-A brook trout monitoring survey was conducted in five streams within the Great Brook watershed between 2002-2010 and 2016-2018.
+A brook trout monitoring survey was conducted in five streams within the Great Brook watershed between 2002-2010, 2016-2018, 2019, and 2021.
 Fish biomass increased across sites between 2002 and 2010.
 This increase in fish biomass was attributed to restoration projects that increased large woody debris and pool habitats in four of the five streams sampled.
 A decrease in fish biomass between 2016 and 2017 is partially attributed to low flow in 2016, which effects both sampling methodology and quality of fish habitat.
 2016 and 2017 also experienced record-low pH in Great Brook, which may have also diminished quality habitat.
+From 2019 to 2021, fish biomass increased across surveyed sites.
+Sampling did not occur in 2020 due to the COVID-19 pandemic, and two sites (GreatBrook5 and Beaver5) were discontinued in 2019 and 2021.